NicolasFlores7e7/NicolasFlores7e7/README.md

 - :school: I am currently studying at [Institut Tecnológic Barcelona](https://itb.cat).
 - :technologist: I love using Software as a solution for every `Problem`.
 - :computer: I am learning to be a good programmer at `Kotlin`, `Java`, `Javascript`.
-- :student: I’m currently learning `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning `Cross-Platform App Development`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).
 - :boom: You can visit [MY WEBSITE](https://cutt.ly/Ahmed_Hossam_Website).